qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step8.md

 In the Docker Swarm, if you want to give your application external access, you need to expose it via port (see the [`swarm-repetition` scenario](https://www.katacoda.com/qwinkler/scenarios/swarm-repetition) if you don't understand).

-In a Kubernetes we have [Ingress Object](https://kubernetes.io/docs/concepts/services-networking/ingress).
+In a Kubernetes, we have [Ingress Object](https://kubernetes.io/docs/concepts/services-networking/ingress).
 An API object that manages external access to the services in a cluster, typically HTTP.
-Ingress may provide load balancing, SSL termination and name-based virtual hosting.
+Ingress may provide load balancing, SSL termination, and name-based virtual hosting.

-> I would definetly recommend you to read the official documentation for better explanation of that.
+> I would recommend you to read the official documentation for a better explanation of that.

-You already what the Service and Pod is, and how they relate.
+You already what the Service and Pod are, and how they relate.
 Here is the diagram of Ingress and how it works:

 ![](./files/ingress.png)

-So, it is just an entrypoint to your cluster.
-In order to learn the Ingress on practice, we need to configure it on our host.
+So, it is just an entry point to your cluster.
+To learn the Ingress on practice, we need to configure it on our host.

 > In real life, you will probably have the configured Ingress Controller + DNS.
-But in our sandbox environment we need to configure everything manually.
+But in our sandbox environment, we need to configure everything manually.
 So, if you are doing it in the cluster, where everything is configured - skip the configuration part.

 # Configuration

-Install the kubernetes resources: `minikube addons enable ingress`{{execute}}
+Install the Kubernetes resources: `minikube addons enable ingress`{{execute}}

 # Demo